Brian Whittle

 Brian Ian Whittle (born 26 April 1964) is a Scottish politician and former athlete, who has been a Member of the Scottish Parliament (MSP) for the South Scotland region since 2016.
 A member of the Scottish Conservatives, he serves as Shadow Minister for Environment, Biodiversity and Land Reform.

-Whittle won the gold medal in the 4 x 400 metres relay at both the 1986 European Athletics Championships and 1994 European Athletics Championships.
+Whittle won the gold medal in the 4 × 400 metres relay at both the 1986 European Athletics Championships and 1994 European Athletics Championships.
 He also competed at the 1988 Summer Olympics in Seoul.

 Early life

 Whittle was born in 1964 growing up in the Scottish town of Troon.
 His father was a sprinter until his late teens.
 Whilst at school, Brian tried a wide range of sports, enjoying many of them but it was apparent that he had a natural talent for running.
 He has maintained that his talent lay in his discipline and ability to train.

 Brian Whittle was educated at Marr College in Troon and went on to read Chemistry at The University of Glasgow and Kilmarnock College.